ibm-messaging/mq-mqi-nodejs/samples/README.md

 * amqsinq  : Demonstrate how to inquire about object attributes
 * amqsset  : Demonstrate how to set attributes of an MQ object using the MQSET verb
 * amqsdlh  : Demonstrate how to set and parse the Dead Letter Header on messages
+* amqsjwt  : Demonstrate how to obtain and use a JWT token for authentication

 ## Running the programs